caltechlibrary/ames/README.md

 - The first option is the report type
 - Next is the repository (thesis or authors)
 - Next is the output file name (include .csv or .tsv extension, will show up in current directory)

+#### Options
 - Some reports include a -year option to return just the records from a specific year (1977) or a range (1977-1978)
+- Some reports include a -group option to return just the records with a specific group name.
+Surround long names with quotes (e.g. "Keck Institute for Space Studies")
+- Some reports include a -item_type option to return just records with a specific item type.
+Supported types include:
+    - CaltechDATA item types (Dataset, Software, ...)
+    - CaltechAUTHORS item types (article, monograph, ...)
+    - CaltechAUTHORS monograph sub-types
+        - discussion_paper
+        - documentation
+        - manual
+        - other
+        - project_report
+        - report
+        - technical_report
+        - white_paper
+        - working_paper

-There are some additional optional arguments if you want to change the default behavior.
+There are some additional technical arguments if you want to change the default behavior.
 - Adding `-source eprints` will pull report data from Eprints instead of feeds.
 This is very slow.
 You may need to add -username and -password to provide login credentials